 The bottom line

-Whether it's homemade or not, natural deodorant is making its way to the spotlight.
+Whether it's a homemade natural deodorant recipe or not, natural deodorant is making its way to the spotlight.
 And, if we have anything to do with it, it's here to stay.

 So play around with an essential oil or two.
 Or buy PAPR Cosmetics if you don't want to deal with coconut oil staining.